Skip to main content

 We can act on excessive levels of noise from commercial or industrial properties considered to be a statutory noise nuisance.
 We need to monitor the noise complained of from within your home or premises.

-• it must be caused by some unreasonable or unusual act or omission or behaviour
+• caused by some unreasonable or unusual act or omission or behaviour

 Noise we can deal with